-When making a request for public information, please keep in mind that some information may accrue a cost to process.
+When making a request for public information, please keep in mind that some information may incur a cost to process.
 Should we determine that your request will be in excess of $40, a cost estimate will be provided to you.
-For more information about the Public Information Act (PDF), please visit the Texas Attorney General's website.

 In accordance with the Texas Public Information Act, Public Information requests must be submitted in writing.
-Please use the links below for requests for records from the police department.
+Use the links above or below to submit a police records request.
 Please note, we only process requests for police department records.
 Upon receipt we will begin processing your request in the order received.
 Requests should be for documents, or other information that is already in existence.
 We are not required to answer questions, perform legal research, or comply with a continuing request to supply information on a periodic basis.
 We may, however, ask for clarification of requests if it is uncertain as to what is being requested.
 Some records may be exempt from disclosure by law.

-Pursuant to Chapter 552.001 et seq: The Chief of Police for Frisco Police Department has designated Teresa L. Presley as the recipient of all requests for public information held by the Frisco Police Department.
+Pursuant to Chapter 552.001 et seq: The Chief of Police for Frisco Police Department has designated Amanda Gonzales as the recipient of all requests for public information held by the Frisco Police Department.